Advanced-Rocketry/AdvancedRocketry/README.md

 	- circuit level determines resistivity to environmental(can be toggled off) and artifical (ground to space missles/lasers) hazards

-Milestone 4:
+Milestone 5:
 - Pregenned solar system (some number of planets with certain values set (editable in config)
 - space stations
 - orbital factories (some materials can only be produced in space and/or process faster and/or dupe more(ores)
 - space elevator (eliminates need for rocket launch to get materials to orbital factories/ space stations/shipyards
 - Interstellar shipyards (used to build Interstellar ships)

-Milestone 5:
+Milestone 6:
 - Crafting recipies
 - clean rooms required for certain processes
 - blast furnace for silicon (done)
 - Chip creation machine list (basic teir is done)
 - Machine API?

-MileStone 6:
+MileStone 7:
 - "Search for habitable planets program"
 	- Orbital satallite telescopes/detectors
 	- ground based telescopes